Reinforcement Learning from Human Feedback (RLHF)

 \[Z = \sum_{y'} p_0(y') \exp \left( \frac{r(y')}{\beta} \right).\]So the optimal policy is a tilted version of the reference policy:

+This formula also makes the role of $\beta$ clear.
 If $\beta$ is large, then

 \[\exp \left( \frac{r(y)}{\beta} \right) \approx 1,\]so